Middle School Staff

 Deuteronomy 32:47 says, "These are not just idle words for you–they are your life," and the words of that favorite verse of mine have not been truer in regards to my career.
 God called me into teaching Language Arts through my love of language, reading, and middle school students.
 Teaching at Bryon Center Christian brings those loves together seamlessly.
 The honest community, Christ-centered instruction, and goofy middle school staff allows me to grow, teach, and laugh alongside students and peers daily.
 My deep hope for my classroom is that we use language to serve God and grow more fully into our own vital characters in the Story, and I am thankful that BCCS provides a place for that hope to become a reality.

 I am originally from the small, cozy town of Waupun, Wisconsin where I resided until attending college at Trinity Christian College.
 I earned my Bachelor's of Arts in both English Education and Middle Grades Education in May of 2018.
-I then moved out to western Michigan in order to accept this job and be near to my fiancé, Drew.
-We're getting married next summer!
+I then moved out to western Michigan in order to accept this job and be near to my then fiancé, Drew.
+We were married in the summer of 2019!
 In my free time, I enjoy reading a book, spending time at Drew's family cabin up north, and attending Grand Rapids Griffins games.

 I am thrilled to be teaching at BCCS, and I am waiting expectantly to see how God works here in the coming years.